Ilknur Telkes, Ph.D., M.S.

 - 2017-2022: Postdoctoral Fellow, Department of Neuroscience and Experimental Therapeutics, Albany Medical College, Albany, NY

-- Telkes I, Hadanny A, DiMarzio M, Chitnis G, Paniccioli S, O'Connor K, Grey R, McCarthy K, Khazen O, McLaughlin B, Pilitsis J. High-resolution Spinal Motor Mapping using Thoracic Spinal Cord Stimulation in Patients with Chronic Pain [Accepted in Neurosurgery, April 12, 2022]. *Selected to be highlighted under CNS Spotlight
+- Telkes I, Hadanny A, DiMarzio M, Chitnis G, Paniccioli S, O'Connor K, Grey R, McCarthy K, Khazen O, McLaughlin B, Pilitsis J. High-resolution Spinal Motor Mapping using Thoracic Spinal Cord Stimulation in Patients with Chronic Pain.
+Neurosurgery.
+2022 Sep 1;91(3):459-469.
+PMID: 35876669. *Selected to be highlighted under CNS Spotlight

 - Hadanny A, Harland T, Khazen O, DiMarizo M, Marchese A, Telkes I, Sukul V, Pilitsis JG.
 Development of Machine Learning-Based Models to Predict Treatment Response to Spinal Cord Stimulation.
 Neurosurg.
 2022 Feb 22.
 PMID: 35179133.

 - DiMarzio M, Madhavan R, Hancu I, Fiveland E, Prusik J, Joel S, Gillogly M, Telkes I, Staudt MD, Durphy J, Shin D, Pilitsis JG.
 Use of Functional Magnetic Resonance Imaging to Assess Effects of Deep Brain Stimulation Frequency Changes on Brain Activation in Parkinson Disease.
 Neurosurg.
 2021 Feb;88(2):356-65. *Selected to be highlighted under CNS Spotlight